 So Why Buy Silver Specifically?

-• The silver market is tiny – Estimates are that the above ground silver inventory is only about 1 billion ounces.
-So at today’s prices would total only US$35 billion, so it wouldn’t take too many billionaires getting on board to dramatically affect this supply and therefore the price.
+Estimates are that the above ground silver inventory is only about 1 billion ounces.
+So at today’s prices would total only US$24 billion, so it wouldn’t take too many billionaires getting on board to dramatically affect this supply and therefore the price.

 However this greater industrial demand is a doubled edged sword as this makes silver even more volatile than gold.
 It reacts even more to changes in the global economy.

-• Investment demand is growing – Evidenced by:
+Investment demand for silver is growing.
+Evidenced by:

 Silver – More Upside Than Gold?

-• Silver has even further to reach inflation adjusted highs – Gold has to rise to US$2638 to reach its inflation adjusted 1980 high of US$850.
-Silver has even further to go needing to reach US$122 to match it’s inflation adjusted 1980 high of US$49.50.
-About 4 times higher than now.
+Gold has to rise to US$3042 to reach its inflation adjusted 1980 high of US$850.
+Silver has even further to go, needing to reach US$140.75 to match its inflation adjusted 1980 high of US$49.50.
+About just under 6 times higher than the price right now.

-However these numbers are using the very fudged government CPI figures that have been tweaked many times over the past decade or so and with adjustments and substitutions definitely under report inflation.
-Using shadow government statistics numbers we’d arrive at something closer to US$9397 for gold and US$434.71 for silver.
+However these numbers are using the very fudged US government CPI figures that have been tweaked many times over the past decade or so.
+With the result being that these adjustments and substitutions definitely under report inflation.
+So using Shadow Government Statistics numbers we’d arrive at something closer to US$20,535 for gold and US$949.90 for silver.